 Children of all ages may drop by the library and read to a cuddly canine during the times listed above.
 Come to the Children's Desk upon arrival and check in for a reading time.
 Reading sessions are limited and will be available on a first come, first served basis.
 No advanced registration necessary.
 For more information, call (913) 971-6874.
 Trained therapy dogs provided by Pets of Life, Inc.

 Family Chess Night

-Come play chess with a worthy opponent at our Family Chess Night.
+Come play chess with a worthy opponent at Family Chess Night.
 Boards and equipment will be provided.
-All ages and playing levels are welcome, but kindergartners and younger must be accompanied by an adult.
+All ages and playing levels welcome, but kindergartners and younger must be accompanied by an adult.
+No registration.